kalyd0s/swe-3313-fall-2025-team-04/README.md

 - [Isabella White](./project-plan/resumes/Resume-IsabellaWhite.md)

 ---
-## Team Assignments Our team assignments can be found in the following directory: [`project-plan/team-assignments/README.md`](./project-plan/team-assignments/README.md).
+## Team Assignments Our team assignments can be found in the following directory [here](./project-plan/team-assignments/README.md).

 This document outlines the roles and contributions of each member, including responsibilities for development, design, testing, and project management.
 ---